-Q. Who pays for new sidewalks (e.g., installing pedestrian walkways in the public right of way where no sidewalks currently exist) in Ann Arbor?
+Q. Who pays for new sidewalks in Ann Arbor?

 Q. Are there other sources of funding available to pay for new sidewalks?

 A: In some situations, federal or state funds may be available for construction of new sidewalks.
-These potential sites are typically located along a main transportation route.
-The City seeks federal and state grants when possible, however their availability is limited and use must meet strict requirements.
-These funds also do not cover the full cost to design and construct a new sidewalk.
+These potential sites are typically located along main transportation routes.
+The city seeks federal and state grants when possible, however their availability is limited, and use must meet strict requirements.
+These funds also do not cover the full cost to design, construct, and inspect a new sidewalk.

 Q: How can residents initiate getting a new sidewalk installed where none currently exists?

-A: The City has completed an inventory, assessment, and prioritization of all the locations in the public right-of-way where sidewalks do not currently exist.
-The prioritization model includes such factors as: proximity to schools, transit, affordable housing, and other pedestrian attractors; classification of adjacent road; citizen requests; length of the gap; and safety.
-This model has been used to identify the highest priority sidewalk gaps and create specific sidewalk construction projects for inclusion in the City's Capital Improvements Plan (CIP).
-Smaller segments of high priority sidewalk which are too short to justify a standalone project may be addressed through a generalized "Sidewalk Gap Elimination" program, or through other capital improvement projects such as road and utility projects.
+To that end, the city developed a prioritization system for all the locations in the public right-of-way where sidewalks do not currently exist.
+The system considers such factors as: proximity to schools, transit, and other pedestrian attractors; equity; classification of adjacent road; community support/citizen requests; and safety.
+This system has been used to identify the highest priority sidewalk gaps and create specific sidewalk construction projects for inclusion in the City's Capital Improvements Plan (CIP).
+Smaller segments of high priority sidewalk which are too short to justify a standalone project may be addressed through an annual "Sidewalk Gap Elimination" program, or through other capital improvement projects such as road and utility projects.

 City of Ann Arbor, Larcom City Hall